Make sure no one goes hungry and all diets and food allergies are accounted for when you're catering for the office.

 If someone you’re catering for has a dairy allergy it’s critical you understand what you need to do in the event of a reaction.
 As respiratory issues can arise, the potential for a life-threatening reaction like anaphylaxis exists.
 Treating this reaction via an epinephrine injection (often known as an epipen) is not uncommon and at least somebody present must know how to administer it if required.

 Somebody with an allergy to dairy must be incredibly strict with their diet and not consume it in any form or quantity.

-Unlike gluten, avoiding dairy is a lot more straightforward.
 Any product that contains milk products is a no-go.
 Cheeses, yoghurts, milk, ice cream, chocolate and creams like thickened or sour.
-There are a few tricky products that contain dairy though.

 Many instant mix products like gravies, sauces, sweeteners or artificial creamers contain milk powders that are used as a thickening agent.

-There are approximately 2.1 million adult vegetarians in Australia as of 2016.
-This means that the likelihood of catering for one or more is a near certainty.
+There are approximately 2.1 million adult vegetarians in Australia as of 2016, so the likelihood of catering for one or more is a near certainty.
 Unlike the allergies and intolerances mentioned thus far, a vegetarian diet is more a preference and a voluntary dietary restriction of certain foods.

-Many vegetarians choose to eat fish, which is common enough to have created its own name - pescetarian.
+Some vegetarians do choose to eat fish, which is common enough to have created its own name - pescatarian.
 While there’s not usually a clinical or food allergy related reason for this, it’s essentially where you draw the line morally or purely a preference to avoid some meat and not others.